Check out these articles

 Today, it has become a major event that attracts more than 30,000 tourists, and the parking lot with 265 parking spaces is packed even before 8:30 am.
 Although it's convenient to come by car, it may be better to use public transportation, such as buses or trains.

-Due to COVID-19, the event was canceled for two consecutive years, but in 2022 it was held from April 29 to May 15.
-At this time, no official announcement has been made for 2023, but it is expected to be held from late April to mid-May as in previous years.
+Due to the spread of the new coronavirus infection, the festival was cancelled for two consecutive years, but in 2022, it was held from April 29 to May 15, followed by 2023, from April 29 to May 14.

 Bungee Jumping, Canoeing, & Other Exciting Outdoor Activities at Ryujin Gorge!